A polynomial kernel for vertex deletion into bipartite permutation graphs: Bounding the number of isolated vertices in

+We now prove the following claim. \begin{claim} Let $v$ be an isolated vertex in $G-T$.
+If $v \notin Z$, then $v$ is irrelevant. \end{claim}

-\begin{proof} Assume that $(G-v, k)$ is a YES-instance.
+\begin{proof} Assume that $(G-v, k)$ is a \yes-instance.
 Let $X$ be a solution for $(G-v, k)$.
 We claim that $X$ is a solution for $(G, k)$ as well.
 Suppose the contrary.
 Then there is a forbidden structure $S$ containing $v$ in $G-X$.
-Because $v\notin T$, $S$ is a big structure, which means that $S$ is a hole.
+Since $v \notin T$, $X$ hits all small forbidden structures in $G[T]$.
+By Lemma~\ref{lem:sunflower}, $X$ hits all small forbidden structures in~$G$.
+Since $S$ is not hit by $X$, $S$ is a big structure, which means that $S$ is a $5^+$-hole.